Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Theoretical framework

 Combining Equation~\ref{equ::scattering_rate_qlt} and Equation~\ref{equ::nu_eff_environ}, we can further estimate the saturation level of the CRPAI as:

-The theoretical calculations above have been significantly simplified under a number of approximations, and are intended to provide order-of-magnitude estimate on how the saturated state responds to the environment.
+The theoretical calculations above have been significantly simplified under several approximations, and are intended to provide an order-of-magnitude estimate on how the saturated state responds to the environment.
 We anticipate the results to provide the appropriate scaling relations, but the pre-factors can be subject to major uncertainties, which we aim to calibrate through our simulations (Section~\ref{sec::result}).